Bubble Banter: Day full of Bid Thievery

 What that means is today is all about the teams currently sitting right around the bubble — according to our Dave Ommen, that includes TCU, Temple, St. John’s, Arizona State, Belmont, N.C.
 State, Indiana, Alabama, UNC Greensboro, Furman and Texas — avoiding the dreaded Bid Thief.

+Of the five games that involved Bid Thieves today, four went the way of the bubble teams.

-There are five games today involving four potential bid thieves.
-Memphis and Wichita State will play Houston and Cincinnati, respectively, in the AAC semifinals, and if either of them get to the title game, they will be playing for the right to pop someone’s bubble.
-Utah State is in the tournament at this point, which means that a win for San Diego State in the Mountain West title game would end the tournament dream for someone.
-Bowling Green, who has already beaten Buffalo once this season, will have a chance to do it against and earn the MAC’s automatic bid, while Oregon has a chance to knock off Washington and turn the Pac-12 into a multiple bid conference.
-There is also a world where Washington wins along with the other three bid thieves in action today, which forces Arizona State to the wrong side of the bubble and makes the Pac-12 a one-bid conference.
+Memphis and Wichita State lost to Houston and Cincinnati, respectively, in the AAC semifinals, and if either of them had reached the title game, they would have been playing for the right to pop someone’s bubble.
+Utah State was in the tournament regardless of today’s outcome, but a win over San Diego State in the Mountain West title game means that another bubble team survives.
+Bowling Green, who had already beaten Buffalo once this season, did not get their second win against the Bulls.
+Buffalo is dancing.